Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Lake Temiskaming Tour

-This cross-border tour is a collaboration between Ontario and Quebec, offering a circuit that showcases the region’s dynamic and diverse Francophone, Anglophone and Algonquin cultures through a range of outdoor activities, events and stops at sites throughout the area.
+This circuit, the result of a joint initiative between Quebec and Ontario, showcases vibrant and diverse Francophone, Anglophone and Algonquin cultures through various outdoor activities, events and stops at sites throughout the region.

 Visitors can take part in four main types of activities: